stephanmahieu/ledcontrol/README.md

 # LedControl
 Java client that connects to Arduino via USB and controls a ledstrip

+I started this project december 2015.
+A new ledstrip should replace the current lightstrip (which has a few broken lightbulbs) that was on the house when we bought it.
+This webclient should control which effect to show.

+Current status: _**Work In Progress**_

 ## Two modules in this project

 ### SerialComm